This article was originally posted to the pre-magazine Freelance Traveller website in 1996, and reprinted in the March/April 2019 issue.

 The noble is already highly visible in Imperial society.
 Additional recognitions are in acknowledgment to the service and expansion of the Third Imperium to achieve its ultimate goal as the inheritors of the First and Second Imperia.
 Recognition brings the eyes of the upper strata of Imperial society down upon the noble, eyes he might not want looking sometimes.

-To receive a recognition, the noble should roll 4– on 2D6, no modifiers.
+To be recognized, the noble should roll 4– on 2D6, no modifiers.

-- If the player rolls 4–, the noble is now an Inductee into an Imperial Order by the local subsector/sector duke.
-The noble receives a +3 on the promotion roll for that term only, as well as additional title for his name.
+Domain Order: On 4–, the noble is Inducted into a Domain Order by the Archduke of the Domain.
+The noble receives a +3 on the promotion roll for that term only.

-- If the player rolls 3–, the noble an Honorary Inductee into the Imperial Moot.
-This position has no real power, but is seen as a status-booster.
-The noble receives +1 to social standing.
+Imperial Order: On 3–, the noble is Inducted into an Imperial Order by order of the Emperor.
+The noble receives +1 to social standing, plus an additional noble title.
 This honor should be received only once in the character generation process.

-- If the character rolls 2–, the noble receives a Summons into the Imperial Presence.
+Summons to the Presence: On 2–, the noble receives a Summons into the Imperial Presence.
 The noble has performed a duty that has gotten even the notice of the Emperor/Empress and wishes to reward the noble for this action.
 The character should receive +2 to social standing, as well as any other benefits the current Emperor/Empress might like to bestow upon the noble.